zionsg/getmail/README.md

     + Constructor dependency injection.
 All dependencies should either be passed in via the constructor or instantiated in the class itself.
 In this regard, the application config and logger are passed in as the 1st two arguments for all classes.
+That said, try to cap arguments to 7.
 Also see https://www.php-fig.org/psr/psr-11/meta/#4-recommended-usage-container-psr-and-the-service-locator for example.
     + At most 1 level of inheritance to prevent going down a rabbit hole.
 This does not apply to vendor classes.
 It is useful to note that in PHP,